Are you asking and wondering “Schmidlifer?”

-I’m Liz Applegate, a 51-year-old (almost) empty-nester who had major life transition in my 40’s.
+I’m Liz Applegate, a 51-year-old and (almost) empty-nester who experienced major life transitions in my 40’s.

 It may look as if I have this midlife stuff figured out but in fact, I experienced what I call “my unraveling” about seven years ago.

-You see, my oldest graduated high school and was headed off to college.
+You see, I had already gone through many transitions in my early 40’s.
+From divorce to remarriage and everything that involves blending a family.
+But then in 2010, my oldest graduated high school and was headed off to college.
 With my two younger sons soon to follow, I knew my life was in the midst of dramatic change – and I wasn’t prepared.

 I like to joke that my mid-40’s was my “Red Wine and Chocolate Phase,” but in reality, I felt very alone and it didn’t feel like a joke.

-I came to realize that the messages about midlife that I had received from society as well as examples from my family didn’t need to be my realities.
+I realized the messages about midlife that I had received from society as well as examples from my family didn’t need to be my realities.
 I had a choice: stay stuck in my grief or mend, heal and embrace the gift of this new place.

 And that’s what I chose.